Tench-class submarine: Mine armament

-Ships in class
+Boats in class

 29 of these boats were built during and after World War II, commissioned from October 1944 through February 1951, with 11 commissioned postwar.
 None of this class were lost in World War II.
 Ghazi (ex-Diablo (SS-479)) was lost in Pakistani service on 4 December 1971 during the Indo-Pakistani Naval War of 1971, possibly due to a minelaying accident.
-Some of the class served actively in the US Navy through the middle 1970s, others served into the 1990s with foreign navies, and one (Hai Shih ex-) is still active in Taiwan's Republic of China Navy.
+Some of the class served actively in the US Navy through the middle 1970s, others served into the 1990s with foreign navies, and one (Hai Shih ex-USS Cutlass (SS-478)) is still active in Taiwan's Republic of China Navy.

 With one exception, these boats were all built at government owned shipyards; Portsmouth Naval Shipyard and Boston Navy Yard.
 Two boats, USS Wahoo (SS-516) and an unnamed boat designated SS-517 were laid down at Mare Island Navy Yard but canceled and broken up prior to completion.
 With the end of the war obviously near and due to a large construction backlog of Balao-class boats, the Electric Boat Company was only awarded contracts for three Tench-class boats, only one of which, Corsair, was completed.
 Electric Boat's follow on yard, the Manitowoc Shipbuilding Company of Manitowoc, Wisconsin worked through its contracts for Balaos and was not awarded any Tench contracts.
 The Cramp Shipbuilding Company of Philadelphia, struggling with workforce problems and supply issues with its Balaos, was also not awarded any contracts.